By: Kristin Bourne

 I arrived around 7:30pm on a Friday night to a decent crowd.
 Little did I know, many more folks had B&D’s BBQ on their brain that evening.
 The place was about to be slammed!

-Bernice’s daughter greeted me as I stepped up to the long table where they take your order.
-She brought her mom over to say hello and then her mom was off again.
+Bernice’s daughter greeted me as I stepped up to the table to place my order.
 It’s a busy spot full of diligently working people.
 That was obvious from the moment I walked up.

 On that note, I had heard that you shouldn’t be in a hurry at B&D’s.
 The night I was at B&D’s, I did wait a while.
 However, the many people they have working never slow up.
 The wait isn’t for nothing.
-Grilling takes time.
-Homemade Johnny cakes take time.
+Grilling and homemade Johnny cakes take time.
 Also, the patrons keep coming at B&D's!

 Busy as bees.